DavidHe1127/birds-supply-portal/README.md

 This app aims at providing a platform for suppliers to provision/manage their products.

+### What does this app do?
+Basically, every supplier in our system will be allocated an account to login to portal.
+At the moment, portal allows suppliers to manage their products - create, update, view, delete operations.
+Product is created based on a bird model that defines intrinsic values such as lifespan, weight, length, distributions etc.

+We will keep committing to this app to embrace more features.

+It is an ongoing project.

+### Why we build it?
+I want to learn new techs (relay, graphql, aws, docker etc) by not just reading posts/writing experimental code them but building something that leverages them.
+That way I will gain hands-on experiences with them and a clear understanding and memory of how they work.
+More importantly, it serves as a manual I can always refer to for a quick reference when I forget how I use them.

+### About the contributors
+All contributors in this project have full-time jobs and try to squeeze spare time daily to make as much contribution as they can to make this app better.

 ### Install Dependencies
 * You need clone [Birds Supply Server](https://github.com/DavidHe1127/birds-supply-server) and run it in the terminal.
 * After install app-level dependencies via `npm i` you also need to install [get-graphql-schema](https://github.com/graphcool/get-graphql-schema) globally to fetch latest schema from the server.